schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Monarch Staircase

-A absorbing pump operator collects a opposition at a fire escape.
+A absorbing pump operator collects an opposition at a fire escape.

 ## Translation